uwdb/Cosette/guide.markdown

 To use Cosette, we start by defining a schema for the tables that we will query on.
 A schema is declared with a set of attribute names and their data types.
-In addition to known attributes, we use `??` to indicate that there could be more 'generic' attributes in the declared schema but they aren't used in queries.
+In addition to known attributes, we use `??` to indicate that there could be more "symbolic" attributes in the declared schema but they aren't used in queries.
 For example,

 <pre><code> schema s1(x:int, y:int, ??); </code></pre>

 Here `s1` can contain any number of attributes, but it has to at least contain integer attributes `x` and `y`.

-If Cosette concludes that two queries with generic attributes are equivalent, then they are equivalent regardless of what those generic attributes are instantiated with.
+If Cosette concludes that two queries with symbolic attributes are equivalent, then they are equivalent regardless of what those symbolic attributes are instantiated with.

 ### 2.2 Table